Skip to main content

 End-to-end encryption means data is encrypted as early as possible and decrypted as late as possible, only by the intended recipient and just before use.
 No intermediate party, including system administrators and the tiCrypt backend, can access the data in transit or at rest.

 This is strictly stronger than encryption-in-transit, which allows anyone with access to the right server certificates to decrypt traffic.
-Even if tiCrypt's SSL certificate were compromised, end-to-end encryption would keep the data secure independently.
+Even if tiCrypt's TLS certificate were compromised, end-to-end encryption would keep the data secure independently.

 Encryption occurs on the client side with keys controlled by the user.
 If a file is accessed or shared multiple times, it is decrypted each time from scratch.
 No unencrypted copies persist in intermediate storage.